Measuring College (Un)affordability

 IHEP rejects the idea that students should be expected to work more than 15 hours per week, arguing that doing so might hurt their ability to succeed.
 A student who has to work every night, for instance, would have to skip evening study sessions or miss group work.
 The organization also pushes back at “free college” plans that take a last-dollar approach, meaning plans that only pay the difference between what federal aid will cover and the total cost.
 That model benefits high-income students, IHEP argues, and disadvantages lower-income students, who could be left with less money to spend on things like rent or unforeseen emergencies.

 It remains unclear how big a priority college affordability will be for the Trump administration.
-But as Michelle Asha Cooper, the president of IHEP, said during a phone interview, if Trump wants to keep his promise to “make America great again,” “we are reinforcing inequities in our higher education system that will impede our ability to do just that.”
+But as Michelle Asha Cooper, the president of IHEP, said during a phone interview, if Trump wants to keep his promise to “make America great again,” “we are reinforcing inequities in our higher-education system that will impede our ability to do just that.”
 And as Voight pointed out, Education Secretary Betsy DeVos has said she wants to give families choices when it comes to education, but right now, “low-income students don’t have much in the way of choice because college is so unaffordable.”

 The report does include at least one recommendation the Trump administration would likely support: Colleges with large endowments should be required to spend a set portion of those funds on making college accessible for low-income students.
 That’s something Donald Trump talked about on the campaign trail.
 But without a nudge from Congress, there’s little incentive for schools to go that route.
 “We would hope they would recognize that this is part of their public mission,” Voight said, “to serve the public good.”